Týr: Archaeological record

 Scholars propose that a variety of objects from the archaeological record depict Týr.
 For example, a Migration Period gold bracteate from Trollhättan, Sweden, features a person receiving a bite on the hand from a beast, which may depict Týr and Fenrir.
 (Note: See discussion in, for example, Davidson 1993.)
+Other bracteates with similar motif includes the bracteate with runic inscription DR IK166, from Skrydstrup, Haderslev, Denmark, and another one from Hamburg, Germany.

 A Viking Age hogback in Sockburn, County Durham, England may depict Týr and Fenrir.
 In a similar fashion, a silver button was found in Hornsherred, Denmark, during 2019 that is interpreted to portray Týr fighting against the wolf Fenrir.

 Scholarly reception

 Due in part to the etymology of the god's name, scholars propose that Týr once held a far more significant role in Germanic mythology than the scant references to the deity indicate in the Old Norse record.
 Some scholars propose that the prominent god Odin may have risen to prominence over Týr in prehistory, at times absorbing elements of the deity's domains.
 For example, according to scholar Hermann Reichert, due to the etymology of the god's name and its transparent meaning of "the god", "Odin ... must have dislodged Týr from his pre-eminent position.
 The fact that Tacitus names two divinities to whom the enemy's army was consecrated ... may signify their co-existence around 1 A.D."

 The Sigrdrífumál passage above has resulted in some discourse among runologists.
 For example, regarding the passage, runologists Mindy MacLeod and Bernard Mees say:

 Similar descriptions of runes written on swords for magical purposes are known from other Old Norse and Old English literary sources, though not in what seem to be religious contexts.
 In fact very few swords from the middle ages are engraved with runes, and those that are tend to carry rather prosaic maker's formulas rather than identifiable 'runes of victory'.
 The call to invoke Tyr here is often thought to have something to do with T-runes, rather than Tyr himself, given that this rune shares his name.
 In view of Tyr's martial role in Norse myth, however, this line seems simply to be a straightforward religious invocation with 'twice' alliterating with 'Tyr'.